AryanChawla1/ArbitrageBetting/README.md

 The program will be built into different components: Core Logic, Account Configuration, Odd Retrieving, Frontend.

+The core logic and odd retrieving components work together to get the data prepared.

 #### Core Logic

 The core logic handles the algorithm behind detecting and calculating the profit gain.
 Calculating arbitrage betting opportunities is quite simple and can be done internally with one sportsbook or externally via comparing multiple sportsbooks.
 Firstly, let's explain the mathematics behind it.